ThomasLindskov/Communal/README.md

   - 🌐 Netlify

 ## Collaboration
 Made in collab with 3 other students mainly Niklas, Emil and Philip.
+Refactored and changed by me (Thomas).

 ## Prerequisites
 A .env file containing environment variables.
 This file is not available on github.